-A tour of the Cordillera will give you a true impression of the life and culture encompassed by Coffee region, from quaint towns and stunning views, this is a full day insight into the "Triangulo Del Café".
+A tour of the Cordillera will give you a true impression of the life and culture encompassed by the Coffee Region.
+From quaint towns and stunning views, this is a full day insight into the "Triangulo Del Café".

-Córdoba, Pijao and Buena Vista Córdoba is one of the twelve municipality's that form the department of Quindío and one of five which are located along the Cordillera central (central mountain range).
+Córdoba, Pijao and Buena Vista Córdoba is one of the 12 municipalities that form the department of Quindío and one of five which are located along the Cordillera central (central mountain range).

 Buena Vista is the final port of call along the Andean route.
-Sitting at 1450 masl with a population of just over 3000, Buena Vista main source of employment is of course Coffee, but also the production of Plantain, black currents and to some extent, cattle.
+Sitting at 1,450 m above sea level with a population of just over 3,000, Buena Vista's main source of employment is of course coffee, but also the production of Plantain, black currants and to some extent, cattle.